hubverse-org/hubDocs/docs/source/quickstart-hub-admin/continuous-integration.md

 ## Installing continuous integration workflows with `hubCI`
-You can use the [`hubCI` software package (R)](https://github.com/hubverse-org/hubCI) to set up hubverse CI workflows.
+You can use the [`hubCI` R package](https://github.com/hubverse-org/hubCI) to set up hubverse CI workflows.
 The development version can be installed with:

 ``` r
 # install.packages("remotes")